100DaysOfCloud/100DaysOfCloudIdeas/Projects/STR/STR04/STR04-AWS100.md

-# STR04-AWS100 - Create an S3 Bucketand store an object on it
+# STR04-AWS100 - Create an S3 Bucket and store an object on it

 ## Cloud Service Provider
 - Amazon Web Services